-Reports of sex discrimination, sexual/gender misconduct, or Title IX Sexual Harassment can be made to the Title IX Coordinators via mail, email, phone or in person at the contact information listed directly above in Section 5(B).
+Reports of sex discrimination, sexual/gender misconduct, or Title IX Sexual Harassment can be made to the Title IX Coordinator via mail, email, phone or in person at the contact information listed directly above in Section 5(B).
 In addition, reports can be made to any GCSOM official with authority listed above in Section 5(B).
-These school officials will be required to notify the Title IX Coordinators of any reports of sex discrimination or sexual/gender misconduct.
+These school officials will be required to notify the Title IX Coordinator of any reports of sex discrimination or sexual/gender misconduct, including the name of the complainant.

-Individuals also have the right to file a formal grievance with the U.S. Department of Education's Office for Civil Rights or the regional OCR office if they believe GCSOM has discriminated on the basis of sex, retaliated against a complainant, witness, or respondent, or failed to follow the procedures set forth in this policy:
+Individuals also have the right to file a formal grievance with the U.S. Department of Education's Office for Civil Rights or the regional OCR office if they believe GCSOM has discriminated on the basis of sex, retaliated against a complainant, witness or respondent, or failed to follow the procedures set forth in this policy: